-Effective for annual Amendments to years beginning on standard Description or after Summary of the amendment IAS 1 Classification of liabilities as current or non-current January 1, 2024 The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right, and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of liability would not impact its classification.
+Amendments to standard Description Effective from accounting period beginning on or after Summary of amendment IAS 1 Classification of liabilities as current or non-current January 1, 2024 The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right, and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of liability would not impact its classification.
 IFRS 16 Leases on sale and leaseback January 1, 2024 These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
 Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.
 IAS 7 and IFRS 7 Supplier finance arrangements January 1, 2024 These amendments require to add disclosure requirements to enhance transparency of supplier finance arrangements, and 'signposts' within existing disclosure requirements, that ask entities to provide qualitative and quantitative information about supplier finance arrangements.
-IAS 21 Lack of Exchangeability January 1, 2024 The amendments contain guidance to specify when a currency is exchangeable and how to determine the exchange rate when it is not.